maxklein1992/Cat-API/README.md

 ## The Basics

-You can use the API without code by pasting the following URL in your address bar.
+You can use the API without using any code by pasting the following URL in your address bar.

 ````
 https://api.thecatapi.com/v1/images/search